 The photo decorating this Christmas Card from 1916 depicts Allied forces stationed at Thessaloniki, Greece.
-The soldiers in the photo include at soldiers from Britain, Greece, India, and Vietnam, among others.
+The soldiers in the photo include soldiers from Britain, Greece, India, and Vietnam, among others.

 Absent dads, cigarettes, and sweets

 Who is missing from this 1916 depiction of Christmas morning in America?
 Daddy.
-That’s because he’s fighting in World War I. But while absent, he’s not forgotten.
-Here the finely attired mother and her four children wrap a special package they’re sending to their soldier dad on the front lines.
-You know what the package will include?
+That's because he's fighting in World War I. But while absent, he's not forgotten.
+Here the finely attired mother and her four children wrap a special package they're sending to their soldier dad on the front lines.
+As to what the package will include?
 Cigarettes and a pipe.
 No one is confusing this photo with one from today!
 We suggest one of these 40 cool tech gifts instead.

 The home front